web-animations/web-animations-js-legacy/README.md

 - **iterationCount**: the number of iterations of the animation that will be played (fractional iterationCounts are allowed)
 - **iterationStart**: the start offset of the first iteration
 - **fillMode**: whether the animation has effect before starting the first iteration and/or after finishing the final iteration
-- **startDelay**: the time between the animation's start time and the first animation effect of the animation
+- **delay**: the time between the animation's start time and the first animation effect of the animation
 - **playbackRate**: the rate at which the animation progresses relative to external time
 - **direction**: the direction in which successive iterations of the animation play back
 - **timingFunction**: fine-grained control over how external time impacts an animation across the total active duration of the animation.